unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 6. Tap the blue I AGREE link at the bottom of the window to agree with all three statements.

-From the Recording Section
+From the Recording Section (Pink)
 -----------

-**NOTE**: A new project can only be started in the Recording Section the first time translationRecorder is used (a new install.)
+**NOTE**: It is only  the first time translationRecorder is used (a new install) that a new project can be started in the Recording Section.

 1. From the home screen (half blue and half pink), tap in the pink area to start recording.